30 Nov

 In addition, a company's data protection officer must assess the risks of data storage for the personal rights of the data subjects and comment on them.
 This is particularly important if the data "assesses" individuals, such as religion, origin, political views, health data or creditworthiness.
 This "data protection impact assessment" was still called "prior checking" in the BDSG.

 The company must also document how it collects and processes the personal data.
 This information must in turn be made available to the data subject "in an easily accessible manner and in plain language", as must information on risks, regulations, rights and guarantees.
-The law recommends certifications that Consumer inform about the standard.
+The law recommends certifications that Consumer about the standard.

 Protection begins with software development